-Microsoft SQL Server 2017 enabled execution of Python scripts within T-SQL via Machine Learning Services (R in-database is available from SQL Server 2016).
-The functionality of Python in-database is not only limited to machine learning, because Python has vast amount of libraries which can be installed in MS SQL Server using pip.
-In this article we demonstrate an example of using Python in the Advanced Analytics Extension.
+Microsoft SQL Server 2017 enabled the execution of Python scripts within T-SQL via Machine Learning Services (R in-database is available from SQL Server 2016).
+The functionality of Python in-database is not only limited to machine learning because Python has a vast amount of libraries that can be installed in MS SQL Server using pip.
+In this article, we demonstrate an example of using Python in the Advanced Analytics Extension.

 Advantages of using Python in-database:

 Adding Python execution to your SQL queries greatly reduce project complexity by closing all functionality in one tool (SQL Server).

 Communication between Python and MSSQL Server is easier rather than relying on middleware.

 Possibility to use local platform resources such as CPUs and GPUs.